Hypothalamus143/Crypto-Asset-Manager-Simulator/README.md

 - Comparator implementations extending base comparator logic

 ### Polymorphism
+- AssetMetadata subclasses (BitcoinMetadata, EthereumMetadata, SolanaMetadata) are treated as AssetMetadata in the AssetRegistry
-- Multiple `Comparator` implementations for different sorting strategies
+- Multiple `Comparator` inner classes for different sorting strategies are treated simply as Comparator
+- Subclasses of `DialogException` are caught simply as DialogException
 - Runtime method resolution in asset value calculations
 - Interface-based validation through `Validatable`